shehzadfalcon/plasma-chrome-extension/README.md

 ### Process PDFs from Your Browser

-1. Click the GoPDF icon in your toolbar
+1. Click the PDFWizard icon in your toolbar
 2. Upload a PDF by:
    - Dragging and dropping it into the designated area
    - Clicking "Choose File" to select from your computer
 3. Select the action you want to perform
-4. The extension will redirect you to gopdf.io with your file ready for processing
+4. The extension will redirect you to PDFWizard.io with your file ready for processing

 ### Access Tools Directly

-1. Click the GoPDF icon
+1. Click the PDFWizard icon
 2. Select any tool from the action grid:
    - 🗜️ Compress PDF
    - 🔗 Merge PDF